wasp-lang/vscode-wasp/README.md

 If you are not logged in yet, you can log in with `vsce login wasp-lang`.

 To package the extension into a .vsix file, run `vsce package`.

+NOTE: .vscodeignore file determines which files are ommited/ignored when constructing a package, so make sure to update it if there are some new build artefacts or some other files that we don't want included in the final package.

 To package and then publish the extension, run `vsce publish`.